netconstruct/generator-netconstruct/generators/app/templates/docs/01-index.md

 title: Documentation
 ---

-This is your index page.
+This is a frontend styleguide.
 You can edit its contents at `docs/01-index.hbs`